 Improving brand awareness

 We now turn to the other ways that digital marketing can bring value to your business, starting with how it improves brand awareness.
 While not something you can measure as easily as revenue, brand awareness is so crucial to your business.
 Brand awareness is an awareness of your brand name, product offering, and your brand’s attributes and USPs.

 Strong brand awareness is hugely valuable because it primes potential customers to purchase from you when the time is right.
 They might not need your product or service at the moment they come across your brand, but with high brand awareness, you remain front of mind when they are ready to buy.
 You want to be among the first that come to mind when someone thinks of your service area.

 Digital marketing covers a whole host of channels; giving you countless new ways to introduce yourself to prospective customers.
 From the search engine results pages (SERPs) to social media platforms, email marketing and beyond, there are plenty of ways to put your business in front of interested prospects with digital marketing.
-This means it’s a fantastic way to grow your brand awareness, because it allows you to reach more and more people with highly relevant messaging.
+For this reason, working with an SEO agency who can increase your visibility in search engines or a link building agency who can outreach your content is a fantastic way to grow your brand awareness.
+This is because it allows you to reach more and more people with highly relevant messaging.

 There are a number of different ways that you can measure brand awareness.
 Surveys of general consumers and prospective clients offer fantastic insights into awareness of your brand and how your proposition is viewed in the market.
 Google Trends data and insights from social listening tools are also very effective, as they’ll show you how much people are talking about your business as well as give you some insight into their overall sentiment towards you.
 Consider the needs of your business and your stakeholders, as well as your position in the market, to determine the best way of reporting on your brand awareness.